pearcej/cppds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

 The algorithm for binary conversion can easily be extended to perform the conversion for any base.
-In computer science it is common to use a number of different encodings.
-The most common of these are binary, octal (base 8), and hexadecimal (base 16).
+In computer science it is common to use a number of different base encodings for integers.
+The most common of these are binary (base 2), octal (base 8), and hexadecimal (base 16).

-The decimal number :math:`233` and its corresponding octal and hexadecimal equivalents :math:`351_{8}` and :math:`E9_{16}` are interpreted as
+The decimal number :math:`233` and its corresponding octal and hexadecimal equivalents :math:`351_{8}` and :math:`E9_{16}` are interpreted as:

 :math:`3\times8^{2} + 5\times8^{1} + 1\times8^{0}`